 Cold spray technology, otherwise known as Supersonic Particle Deposition (SPD), has many applications for repairing damaged or stressed materials in-situ.
-But one of the most logical and cost-effective additions to cold spray capabilities is repairing liquid handling systems such as an active pipeline.
+But one of the most logical and cost-effective additions to cold spray capabilities is repairing liquid handling systems, such as active pipelines.

 Repairing damaged or corroded pipelines is an essential part of the business.
 Although there are many documented approaches for various kinds of repair, many of them require high temperatures.
 Thermal repair may cause heat-related damage, and more significantly, it may weaken the substrate.